gnosly/TomcatJdbcConnectionTest/README.md

 1. clone this repository
-2. change the /META-INF/context.xml filling the resource tag with the username, the password and the jdbc url of your db under test
+2. change the /META-INF/context.xml filling in the <Resource> the username, the password and the jdbc url of your db under test

 ```xml
   <Resource name="jdbc/backoffice"